NovaThetop/Office-visitor-counter-project-/README.md

 2 Breadboards where esp32 straddles the center of the both breadboards & Jumper Wires Micro-USB Cable (for programming and power)

-0 resistors but highly recommend using them to avoid burning your esp32
+2 of 1 kilo ohm resistors and 2 of 2 kilo ohm resistors ( highly recommend using them to avoid burning your esp32 )

 3D Printed stand and a box, by @itsmixu.
 _________________________________________________________________________________________________________________